-No. Level Control Point Compliance Criteria Result Comment 17.5 Major Prevention of contamination and cross-contamination at site and storages (1) The farm implements a risk assessment of contamination and cross-contamination regarding the following items in the sites and storage places at least once a year, documents a procedure to reduce the risk of physical, chemical or biological contamination of produce, and implements necessary countermeasures.
+No. Level Control Point Compliance Criteria Result Comment 17.5 Major Prevention of contamination and cross-contamination at site and storages The farm implements a risk assessment of contamination and cross-contamination regarding the following items in the sites and storage places at least once a year, documents a procedure to reduce the risk of physical, chemical or biological contamination of produce, and implements necessary countermeasures.
 The results of risk assessment are recorded.
 The countermeasures can be cited from those for the other control points.
-1) Propagation materials, crops, and agricultural produce, including a provision for hundling product that has dropped to the ground.
-2) Packaging materials 3) Machinery, infrastructure, transportation vehicles, containers, and equipment for harvesting and produce handling (2) The results of the risk assessments and the countermeasures are recorded.
-17.6 Major Prevention of contamination and cross-contamination and mixing of foreign matters at the produce handling facility The farm implements risk assessments of contamination and cross-contamination and mixing of foreign matters, regarding the following items of the produce handling facility at least once a year.
-Procedures to reduce the risk of physical, chemical or biological contamination of produce, are documented, and the necessary countermeasures are implemented.
-The results of risk assessment are recorded.
-The countermeasures include the review of location and facility designs and can be cited from those for the other control points.
-Agricultural produce Packaging materials Machinery, infrastructure, transportation vehicles, containers, and equipment for harvesting and produce handling The results of the risk assessments and the countermeasures are recorded.
-In case water, which is not planned to be utilised for agricultural produce, exists at the produce handling area, such water shall be controlled to minimize the risk on food safety.
-Air and compressed gas which might affect food safety have to be periodically checked and properly controlled and handled in order to minimize the risk on food safety.
+Propagation materials, crops, and agricultural produce, including a provision for handling product that has dropped to the ground.
+Packaging materials Machinery, infrastructure, transportation vehicles, containers, and equipment for harvesting and produce handling The results of the risk assessments and the countermeasures are recorded.
+17.6 Major Prevention of contamination and cross-contamination and mixing of foreign matters at the produce handling facility 1) Agricultural produce

 No. Level Control Point Compliance Criteria Result Comment 17.7 Major Layout of the produce handling facility There is a layout of the produce handling facility.
 17.8 Major Design, layout, construction and maintenance Taking followings into consideration, designing, executing construction and scheduled maintenance are conducted for the food safety related facilities and their adjacent area.
 (1) Satisfactory maintenance of hygiene control including protection against cross contamination between and during operations.
 (2) Proper cleaning and pest control.
 The proper layout of machinery, facility, appliance in a building shall be considered.
 Maintenance operations are conducted to minimize the food safety risks.
-17.9 Major Allergen management An allergen management plan is developed at all agricultural produce handling facilities.
+17.9 ~~ Allergen management An allergen management plan is developed at all agricultural produce handling facilities.
 This includes risk assessments of cross-contacts with allergens and the procedures and the management methods to reduce or eliminate the cross-contact.
 17.10 Major Suitability assessment of new sites The suitability of new sites is assessed based on the analysis of the following items.
 The result of the analysis is recorded.
 (1) Safety of agricultural produce (ref.
 Control Points 15.1, 16.1.1, and 24.5.1) (2) Worker safety (ref.
 Control Point 14.1) (3) Impacts on the surrounding environment (ref.
 Control Point 21.1) (4) Development regulations of the natural protected areas

 No. Level Control Point Compliance Criteria Result Comment 17.11 Major Countermeasures for the problems of new sites Based on the analysis conducted under Control Point 17.10, if the farm has conducted any countermeasure, the actions, and their results are recorded.
-17.12 Major The following control processes are being implemented in processes for handling produce, with regard to microbial contamination, etc., occurring as a result of exposure to the environment, which could present a risk.
+17.12 ajor Environmental monitoring of produce handling facilities The following control processes are being implemented in processes for handling produce, with regard to microbial contamination, etc., occurring as a result of exposure to the environment, which could present a risk.
 (1) Contamination risks in produce handling processes and at produce handling facilities are identified, based on the identification of food safety hazards as described under Control Point 5.5.1 (3), and risk assessments described under Control Points 17.4 and 17.6.
 (2) There is a documented environmental monitoring plan for minimizing identified contamination risks.
 The environmental monitoring plan includes details of verification methods, and the frequency of their implementation.
 (3) The environmental monitoring plan is incorporated into and implemented as part of a food safety management system.